 Download for T1600G-52PS

-- How to configure the default gateway of the smart and L2 managed switches using the new GUI?
+- How to configure 802.1Q VLAN for LAG ports on Smart and Managed switches using the new GUI?

 - How to configure OpenSSH 7.0(and above) to login smart and managed switches?